AtlasServer-Core/docs/docs/index.md

 ## Join the Community

 AtlasServer is built by developers who understand the challenges of sharing demos with clients and stakeholders.
 We believe deployment shouldn't be a roadblock to innovation.

+Visit our [GitHub repository](https://github.com/AtlasServer-Core/AtlasServer-Core) to star the project, submit issues, or contribute to development.

 ---